|Interpreters of the Deaf, LLC

 given for “late arrivals” or “no shows.”

-Refunds will be given with written request submitted a minimum of 5 business days prior to the date of the event.
-Please submit your
+Refunds will be given with written request received a minimum of 5 business days prior to the date of the event.
+Refunds on payments

 INCLEMENT WEATHER POLICY